Robert Coe (colonist): Biography

 They crossed the Long Island Sound to what is now Long Island and founded Hempstead, where Coe was appointed the magistrate and the church elder.
 During his eight years leading Hempstead, he became an extensive landowner.
 In 1652, Coe and Edward Jessup became the majority landowners of a settlement west of Long Island in what is now Elmhurst.
 The town was originally called Middleburgh, then Hastings, and finally Newtown.
 Coe was made the town's magistrate and served for four years as a deputy of the general court, the same "representative" government style as in the British colonies.
 As the deputy, Coe traveled in 1653 to Boston and New Amsterdam to ask for protection against a threatened Native attack.

 After the settlement was well-established, Coe relocated again in 1655 to Rustdorp, a town on a large tract of land south of Newtown, which he purchased along with his youngest son Benjamin and several others.
 Rustdorp was later renamed Jamaica.
 Peter Stuyvesant appointed Coe magistrate of the town under the jurisdiction of New Netherland, an office Coe held until 1664.
 When the English population on Long Island revolted against Dutch rule and transferred their allegiance to Connecticut, Coe was designated as commissioner for Jamaica under British auspices.
 After New Amsterdam surrendered to the English fleet, New York governor Richard Nicolls appointed Coe as the judge of oyer and terminer of Yorkshire.
 His final position was as high sheriff of Yorkshire until 1671, after which he retired from public office at the age of 75.

 Near the end of his life, Coe settled his estate among his three sons.
 He married a third wife when he was over 80 years of age.
 He bought a farm of fifty acres at Foster's Meadow in Hempstead on November 29, 1678, where he lived until his death (which occurred sometime before 1690, when his will was executed).
+His estates in Connecticut and England in 1900 were valued at $308 million (around $10 billion in 2025).
 His home on Long Island stood until 1930, when it was demolished to accommodate the construction of the Long Island Expressway.